marshallyale/go_outdoors_learning/README.md

 # go_outdoors_learning

 This GitHub repository contains the code needed to quickly create plots measuring a student's before and after knowledge and interest gained from an excel file.
-The output is a plot for each sheet in the excel file which corresponds to the name in the excel file
+The output is a plot for each topic that has a knowledge before and after questions and an interest question.

 ## Getting Started